Ann Li

 2. Recipient (User 2): must receive and accept User 1's invitation to generate a playlist.

+Testing of this initial user flow was conducted remotely with 12 participants.
 Overall, users expressed a desire for quick access to their playlists, and were interested in viewing additional listening metrics and playlist information.
 Our goal was to create a comprehensive experience with minimal friction.

-Overall, users were bypassing functional features and missing out on a large part of Discover Together.
 These user insights informed our decision to provide more onboarding content and additional in-app navigation.
-We want to enable quick and painless access to playlists, while reinforcing a comprehensive in-app experience for users.
+We wanted to enable quick and painless access to playlists, while reinforcing a comprehensive in-app experience for users.

 Wireframing and Prototyping

-After defining navigation pathways and establishing visual guidelines and branding, we produced low-fidelity sketches to visualize possible directions.
-Medium-fidelity wireframes were created to expand and validate early stage decisions as we discussed and expanded our product strategy.
+Medium-fidelity wireframes were then created to expand and validate early stage decisions as we discussed and expanded our product strategy.

 Sketches + notes

-Low-fidelity wireframes
+Sample wireframes

-Usability Testing & Iterations
+Usability Testing & Design Decisions

 Moving into prototyping, I tested a series of interactive iterations based on insights we gathered from user interviews, heat maps, remote field observations, and A/B testing.